ajgoodm/schlepwise-api/README.md

 yarn dotenvi -s local
 ```

-first build the image with the API server:
+Then build the image with the API server:

 ```bash
 docker build -t schlepwise-api_schlepwise_local:latest .